EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Hooked.md

 - *Tinder quickly captured the attention of millions of people looking for love with a simple interface, generating 3. million matches from 350 million swipes each day.*

-- *What do users really want?
+*1. What do users really want?
 What pain is your product relieving?
+(Internal Trigger)
-(Internal Trigger) 2.
-What brings users to your service?
-(External Trigger) 3.
-What is the simplest action users take in anticipation of reward, and how can you simplify your product to make this action easier?
-(Action) 4.
-Are users fulfilled by the reward, yet left wanting more?
-(Variable Reward) 5.
-What “bit of work” do users invest in your product?
+	2. What brings users to your service?
+(External Trigger)
+	3. What is the simplest action users take in anticipation of reward, and how can you simplify your product to make this action easier?
+(Action)
+	4. Are users fulfilled by the reward, yet left wanting more?
+(Variable Reward)
+	5. What “bit of work” do users invest in your product?
 Does it load the next trigger and store value to improve the product with use?
 (Investment*

 - *Ian Bogost, the famed game creator and professor, calls the wave of habit-forming technologies the “cigarette of this century” and warns of their equally addictive and potentially destructive side-effects.*

-- *According to famed Silicon Valley investor Paul Graham, we haven’t had time to develop societal “antibodies to addictive new things.”\[cxvii\] Graham places responsibility on the user: “Unless we want to be canaries in the coal mine of each new addiction — the people whose sad example becomes a lesson to future generations — we’ll have to figure out for ourselves what to avoid and how.”*
+- *According to famed Silicon Valley investor Paul Graham, we haven’t had time to develop societal “antibodies to addictive new things Graham places responsibility on the user: “Unless we want to be canaries in the coal mine of each new addiction — the people whose sad example becomes a lesson to future generations — we’ll have to figure out for ourselves what to avoid and how.”*

 - *Facilitators use their own product and believe it can materially improve people’s lives.
 They have the highest chance of success because they most closely understand the needs of their users.*